- When you first look into how to build a website, it can be overwhelming. There are so many things required for your website to actually work.

-When I first researched into building a websites it was so confusing, you need all these components before your website will actually work.
+When I first researched how to build a website, it was so confusing.
+You need so many different components before your website will actually work.

 I want to use the analogy of buying a house to explain this.
 When you buy a house you technically need 3 components to make it a "home".